boostercloud/booster/docs/CONTRIBUTING.md

 we (humans) don't have the same information-processing capacity.
 That idea is going to work as our compass, it should drive our efforts so people with less capacity is still able to follow and understand our documentation.

-To achieve our goal I propose writing documentation following these principles:
+To achieve our goal we propose writing documentation following these principles:

 1. Clean and Clear
 2. Simple